 What’s the difference between e-bikes and electric dirt bikes?

-E-bikes are usually pedal-assist bikes made for roads and light trails, while electric dirt bikes are built for performance and rugged off-road riding—with higher speeds and stronger motors.
+E-bikes are usually pedal-assist bikes made for roads and light trails, while electric dirt bikes are built for performance and rugged off-road riding, with higher speeds and stronger motors.

-Can I ride them in the rain?
+Can I ride an electric dirt bike in the rain?

-How long does the battery last?
+How long does an electric dirt bike battery last?

 Do I need a license to ride an electric dirt bike?